NihaRamzan/hello-world/README.md

 # hello-world
 My first repository

-This is my first project to learn how GitHub works.
+This is my first project which is made to learn how GitHub works.